-When the water heater control determines that a scheduled service is due based on days of installation, the water heater display will alternate the standard water heater display text with the message SERVICE DUE every 5 seconds.
+When the water heater control determines that a scheduled service is due based on months of installation, the water heater display will alternate the standard water heater display text on the home screen with the message SERVICE DUE every 5 seconds.
 This parameter is adjustable by the installer by accessing the Service Notification in Months parameter.
 The time range for this parameter is 0 months to 100 months.
 The default time is 12 months.